7667A38D-B2A9-EF4B-0785AA82BDAB1F19

 5183E5FE-03E0-4D7F-A063AA508B34DE43

-The majority of French students do not follow a liberal arts program in which students are encouraged to explore a wide range of fields; French students cannot create a broad academic program from scratch; rather, they must follow a specific path, usually set as early as high school (lycée), and take comprehensive exams each year.
+The majority of French students do not follow a liberal arts program in which students are encouraged to explore a wide range of fields; French students cannot create their own broad academic program from scratch; rather, they must follow a specific path, usually set as early as high school (lycée), and take comprehensive exams each year.
 French students can “repeat” courses or an entire year of studies.

 The French Licence vs. the B.A.